 Not happy with your Medicare Advantage plan?
 Call (623) 223-8884 and speak to a local licensed agent to discover the best enrollment period to make a change.

 There are certain instances when you qualify for a Special Enrollment Period (SEP) and can make a plan change.
-These include if you move out of your plan’s services area, losing your current coverage, or having the chance to get other coverage, among other reasons.
+These include if you move out of your plan’s services area, lose your current coverage, or have the chance to get other coverage, among other reasons.
 If you qualify for a Medicare Special Enrollment Period, you’ll have the opportunity to sign up for or make Medicare Advantage or Medicare Advantage Prescription Drug plan changes.

 Have a local licensed agent review your enrollment periods and plan options in Florida.
 Call (623) 223-8884 to speak with an agent or review plan options online.